 ⏱️ What Is the Golden Hour?

 The golden hour in sepsis refers to the first 60 minutes after identifying possible sepsis.
-Research shows that rapid interventions in this window dramatically improve survival.
-As an RN nurse, knowing what to do in these first 60 minutes is critical.
+During this time, rapid interventions dramatically improve survival.
+Moreover, as an RN nurse, knowing what to do within these critical minutes determines whether your patient recovers or deteriorates.

 🩺 Nurse’s Role During the Golden Hour